phrutis/Fialka/README.md

 The longer the prefix found, the more accurate the WIF </br>
 You can specify the exact range for the WIF search. </br>
 Use start and finish options to randomize between them. </br>
-The output creates 2 next files Found.txt and NEW-WIF.txt (only WIF sorted)</br>
+The output creates 2 files: Found.txt and NEW-WIF.txt (only WIF sorted)</br>

 Search WIF from prefix **16jY7qLJn**</br>
 Run: ```VanitySearch.exe -t 0 -gpu -g 256,256 -r 25000 -start 8000000000000000 -finish ffffffffffffffff -o Found.txt 16jY7qLJn```</br></br>